 5.1 Creamy Chicken Pesto Pasta

-For a richer dish, consider adding cream or a creamy cheese substitute to the pesto, creating a delicious creamy sauce that coats the chicken and pasta.
+Add cream or a creamy cheese to make a richer sauce that clings to the chicken and pasta.

 5.2 Spicy Chicken Pesto Pasta